For SellersMarket Data

 EBITDA Multiple Range: 5-10x

-Specialty manufacturers with proprietary products, strong IP, and diversified customer bases trade at the top of this range.
-Niche manufacturers serving defense, aerospace, or medical device markets often command premium multiples.
+Specialty manufacturers with proprietary products, strong intellectual property, and diversified customer bases trade at the upper end of this range.
+Niche manufacturers serving defense, aerospace, or medical device markets frequently command premium multiples.

 Food Manufacturing